 PTMScan Technology employs proprietary methodologies to isolate post-translationally modified peptides by immunoaffinity purification using motif antibodies.

 2849_PTMScan_Fig1.
 Editors, please start with the “cell treatment or disease state” and boxed figures of cells and gel.
+This figure has been modified slightly.
+Please see new figure 1.
+Please only highlight “cell treatment or disease state” text and the image of the cells.

 These antibodies recognize protease-digested peptides or proteins that contain a post-translational modification, or PTM.
 Pre-defined groups of post-translationally modified peptides can then be separated from the unmodified peptides.